Skip to main content

 Discover how long it might take you to recover from the flu.

-Coughing, fever, runny nose, and more—catching the flu can certainly be a drag.
-But even though flu symptoms may feel like they’re going to last forever, the flu—also known as the influenza virus—will likely run its course, and you will be well again soon.
-However, it’s still important to do your due diligence in the recovery process: sleeping, eating healthily, and washing your hands can help you recover from the flu.
-In this article, you will learn about the different stages of flu recovery and ways you can help support the recovery process.
+Coughing, fever, runny nose, and more – catching the flu can certainly be a drag.
+But even though flu symptoms may feel like they’re going to last forever, the flu – also known as the influenza virus1 – will likely run its course, and you will be well again soon.
+However, it’s still important to do your due diligence in the recovery process: resting and getting plenty of fluids can help you recover from the flu.8 In this article, you will learn about the different stages of flu recovery and ways you can help support the recovery process.
 Read on to learn more.

 The Flu Explained

 The flu is a viral infection that can infect your nose, throat, and lungs.1 It’s contagious and can easily spread from person to person.
-In most cases, the flu isn’t a reason for serious concern.
-That being said, it’s important to be careful and take preventive measures to protect yourself from the virus—especially during cold and flu season.
-Start by getting the flu vaccine to help reduce your risk of catching the flu.2 Another easy move: wash your hands often.
-Using soap and hot water is a simple, affordable way to prevent the spreading of the flu virus.
+In many cases, the flu isn’t a reason for serious concern, especially if you’re generally in good health.1 Despite this, it’s important to be careful and take preventive measures to protect yourself from the virus—especially during cold and flu season.
+Start by getting the flu vaccine to help reduce your risk of catching the flu.2 Another easy move: wash your hands often with soap and hot water to prevent spreading the flu virus.1

 Even if you’ve had the flu before, it’s not always easy to identify flu symptoms.
-Flu and cold can present themselves in similar ways.
-With both cold and flu, you may experience cough, stuffy nose, and sore throat.3 However, cold symptoms are usually milder than flu symptoms and come with a more gradual onset.3 In addition, fever usually accompanies the flu virus, while fever is rare with colds.3
+The flu and cold can present themselves in similar ways.3 With both cold and flu, you may experience cough, stuffy nose, and sore throat.3 However, cold symptoms are usually milder than flu symptoms and come with a more gradual onset.3 In addition, fever usually accompanies the flu virus, while being rare with colds.3

-Here are some other symptoms of the flu:
+Here are some other signs and symptoms of the flu:4

 • Chills